 Evidence To Support A Psychological Injury Claim

-Any personal injury claim needs to be supported by evidence.
-Without it, you are unlikely to be compensated.
-Therefore, to try and prove who was liable for your psychological injury and how it’s affected your mental health and quality of life, you could:
+Supporting your psychological injury claim with strong evidence is vital to securing compensation.
+To prove who was liable for your psychological injury and how it has affected your mental health and quality of life, you should do the following:

 - Speak to witnesses.
 Where liability for psychological injuries is denied by the defendant, your solicitor could ask any witnesses for a statement.
 Therefore, write down their contact details.